shomeier/NemakiWareWiki/Install-NemakiWare(Server,-Search-engine-and-Client).md

 * Note: At the end of the installation, it might seem to stop and to take much time.
   It deploys all Rails gem from local cache.
 Please wait for a moment :)

-* Note: In Windows, the installer is going to install Rails by RailsInstaller.
-If it's not needed, cancel it out in the installer pack selection window.